 So the detector could work with your home WiFi, but not as seamlessly as when you’re driving.

 What about connecting to a coffee shop WiFi hotspot?
 If you’re sitting at a redlight for a while, it’d be cool to have your detector connect to the internet, check for updates, and update itself while you wait.
 Unfortunately most coffee shops require you to click a button to agree to their terms and conditions before connecting and you can’t do that with the 360c so even if you were sitting near a coffee shop long enough for everything to update, you’d still encounter that barrier.

-So really the Max 360c is designed to work best with a WiFi hotspot built into your vehicle.
-The updates that WiFi would give you are helpful, but the real world benefits are limited.
-That said, it is the first radar detector that can update itself which is cool.
+Really the Max 360c is designed to work best with a WiFi hotspot built into your vehicle.
 Now that we’ve covered WiFi, let’s take a look at everything else.